 Suitable for senior students and differentiated in a lighter format for younger students from Year 5.
 Recommended duration 60-minutes.

 Developing Musical Skill

-It’s a simple connection but a powerful one.
-The internal drive required to pursue an activity relies heavily on the greatest of all motivators – making progress.
+The internal drive that underpins choices, decisions, and music practice, relies on the greatest of all motivators – making progress.
+When students lack progress, they likely quit.
 For musical progress, nothing is as important as the quality and the quantity of practice time.
-This inspiring interactive, differentiated presentation will equip students, teachers, adult learners, and parents with the methods and mindset required to maximise the prospect of learning music enjoyably and successfully.
+This course will equip students, teachers, adult learners, and parents with the methods and mindset required to maximise the prospect of learning music enjoyably and successfully.
 An international hit, Michael Griffin’s Developing Musical Skill has enthralled and empowered audiences in 30 countries.

 Differentiated presentations for seniors, prep, parents, and music teachers – primary and secondary, classroom and studio.
 Recommended duration 60-90-minutes.

 The new Developing Musical Skill online training course is now available.
 Nine videos and 35 optional activities.
 Enrol today and take the self-paced course in your own time.